 Theories of environmental, health, safety, agricultural, and corporate risks and crises will be addressed.
 Focusing on the public, private and not-for-profit sectors, this course examines how communication policies and procedures provide a framework for social change in vulnerable communities.
-Based on real scenarios, students study risk assessment, risk perception, message design, crisis management, media relations, and barriers to effective risk and crisis communication will be addressed through analysis and synthesis based on real scenarios.
-Students analyze how access to information, stakeholder perceptions, and reactions to risk and crisis messages may vary.
-(Oral Presentations.)
-Prerequisite, Course in communication, government, or sociology, or consent of instructor.
+Based on real scenarios, students study risk assessment, risk perception, message design, crisis management, media relations, and barriers to effective risk and crisis communication.
+Prerequisite, Course in communication, government, public policy, sociology, or consent of instructor.
 T Phelan.

 International Communications: Policy, Production, and Reception.

 This course examines media as a transnational phenomenon bounded by geopolitical arrangements within nation-states.
 The course investigates the role of media across the globe from the perspective of political economy and critical cultural studies.
 Topics include the ways in which media policies shape content, the contribution of media to fostering regional, national, and transnational “imagined communities”, and how media systems and content operate in a transnational context.
 (Writing-intensive.)
 Prerequisite, Entry level course in communication, government, sociology, or consent of instructor.
 Maximum enrollment, 20.

 310F Media and Politics.